austinogiza/meshery-kind-alpine-setup/README.md

 ./setup.sh
 ```

-5. That's it!
-If you get an error in the browser "Aw Snap!" then please click on "reload", the rest of the process should be smooth
+5. If you get an error in the browser "Aw Snap!" then please click on "reload", the rest of the process should be smooth.
+6. That's it!
+Now Click on "Open Port" and type in port `9081` to access meshery dashboard